dinngo/furucombo-contract/GUIDELINES.md

 #### Handler implementation

 Every handler should inherit [HandlerBase](https://garage.dinngo.co/hackathon-black/legocontract/blob/develop/contracts/handlers/HandlerBase.sol).
+Every handler MUST update the post processor.
+There are currently three kinds of post processor

+1. Noop.
+If the handler does not require further action, you should end it by `_updateNoop()`.
+2. Token refunding.
 If a new token will involve after the interaction with the external service, be sure to update the token list through `_updateToken()`.
+3. Customized.
+If a costomized function is required, the function should be implemented under `function postProcess()` in the handler contract.
+Different post process within a same handler contract is differed by the signature of the function, which means the implementation should get the function signature through `cache.getSig()` first, then follow-up by getting the parameters through `cache.get()`.
+The parameters will be passed by `_updatePostProcess(bytes32[] memory params)`, which should be called at the end of the handler function.

 External parameters should be declared as constant.
 Handler functions should be declared as **payable** no matter it deals with ether or not.
 Failed external service calls should always be reverted.